 Elderberry is a dark black berry of the flowering elderberry plant, officially called sambucus nigra but often referred to as an Elderberry tree or Elder tree.

 Native to North Africa, Europe, and Asia, elderberry has been used for centuries in traditional medicine for immune health benefits.
 Hippocrates even referenced elderberry almost 2,500 years ago when he praised its medicinal properties in his writing.
-In folk medicine, elderberries were commonly used for their diaphoretic, laxative, and diuretic properties and were used to treat a variety of health concerns.
+In folk medicine, elderberries were commonly used for their beneficial properties and were used to promote optimal health.

 In addition to its immune health benefits, elderberries which have a naturally tart and tangy taste have been commonly used for flavoring, and to make wines, pies, syrups, and teas.
 Even today you can find entire cookbooks and recipes dedicated to elderberry’s flavor profile.